ksarkies/XBee-Acquisition/Kicad-Main/README.md

 no footprints will show, but no error message will be given until CvPcb is restarted.

-A custom footprint S1133 is provided for the photodiode.
-This actually has a truncated circular form 8mm diameter with 6mm across the truncation, and through hole pins.
+A custom footprint S1133 is provided for the S1133 photodiode.
+This has a truncated circular form 8mm diameter with 6mm across the truncation, and through hole pins.
 In CvPcb append a new KiCad entry and add the library path to the .pretty directory (not the file, which is a single footprint).
 Also included are some 2mm pin spacing header footprints.

+The production version of the board has a custom footprint for the debug connector to allow the option of using an SMD form.
+Also the photodiode is now a BPW34 which can be either SMD or through hole mounted below the board, or a reverse form mounted on top of the board over the square hole.
+The latter choice avoids possible interference with mechanical parts in the space under the board.

 * 27 November 2014: Add missing ground points.
 Correct error in battery voltage circuit.
 * 24 February 2016: Changed position of connectors to avoid housing structures.
+* 11 April: Production version with additional XBee signals brought out to the debug connector which is now 12 pin.

 K. Sarkies
-19 February 2016
+11 April 2016

-Note; pin 1 of the XBee connector links to CTS on the XBee mount, but is not connected on this board.